lukephelan/nutritionists_friend/README.md

     format: "%B %d, %Y").sum(:vitamin_c_mg), width: "50%"}
   ] %>`

-  This snippet shows one vitamin in a hash within an array.
+  This snippet shows one vitamin as a hash within an array.
 In the actual Dashboard code each nutrient is included as another element in the array (too much code to show here).